 Virginia Zimmerman is Professor of English at Bucknell University.
-She specializes in Victorian literature and culture and in children's literature from the 19th century to the present.
+She specializes in Victorian literature and culture and in children's and YA literature from the 19th century to the present.

 Professor Zimmerman's scholarly works address the intersection of material culture and time, whether in poems about archaeology or in children's books.
-Dr. Zimmerman's essays have appeared in Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal, Pedagogy, and The Lion and the Unicorn, as well as recent collections published by MLA, Routledge, and Manchester UP.
+Dr. Zimmerman's essays have appeared in Victorian Studies, Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal, Pedagogy, and The Lion and the Unicorn, as well as recent collections published by MLA, Cambridge, Palgrave, Routledge, and Manchester UP.
 Her book Excavating Victorians was published by SUNY press in 2008.

-Professor Zimmerman also writes children's fiction.
-La Finestra del Temps (Cruïlla 2012) was translated into Catalan and published in Barcelona.
-The Rosemary Spell was published in 2015 by Clarion Books, and PINK!
-A Women’s March Story is forthcoming in January 2022 from Running Press.
+Professor Zimmerman also writes children's fiction: La Finestra del Temps (Cruïlla 2012), The Rosemary Spell (HMH/Clarion Books 2015) and PINK!
+A Women’s March Story (Running Press 2022).